wrahool/wrahool.github.io/_posts/draft-phd-acknowledgements.md

 Turning the clock back to the fall of 2014: I was a confused bloke in my mid 20s, having a very vague aim in life to do research in some capacity - preferably in a Ph.D. program.
 But I didn't know where to start.
 Sure, I had taken my GRE and TOEFL exams.
 But what next?
 What did I even want to study?
 Thus, when I sent out a hundred emails to a number of professors craving for a slice of their attention, little did I expect anything to really materialize.
 So I was pleasantly surprised, not to mention, relieved, when I heard back from a certain Prof. Sandra González-Bailón, who urged me to apply to the Ph.D. program at the Annenberg School at Penn.
 A year later, I would be in said Ph.D. program, fumbling around trying to make sense of this alien thing called "Communication", and Prof. Sandra González-Bailón would be my advisor.

 To put it bluntly: this Ph.D. would not have happened without her.
 She was instrumental in my transition to the social sciences, and helped me in countless ways in making sense of this bewildering new discipline that I found myself thrust into (I didn't know what ICA was, for example).
-Sandra has been the most amazing mentor I could have hoped for, and I feel thankful to have had her support along what would have otherwise been a much more arduous journey.
+Sandra has been the most amazing mentor I could have hoped for, and I feel thankful to have had her support along what would otherwise have been a far more arduous journey.
+As someone abI begin my career in academia

+Next